daanyal-23/BlogAgentic/README.md

 ## About

-**BlogAgentic** is a Python application designed to autonomously handle blog content workflows.
-It uses **LangChain** as the foundation for interacting with LLMs, layered with **LangGraph** to orchestrate agentic flows—allowing for branching, stateful control and more advanced workflow logic.
+**BlogAgentic** is a Python application designed to autonomously handle end-to-end blog content workflows.

-It is suited for users who want an automated system that can draft, revise, and iterate on blog posts with minimal manual prompting.
+It leverages LangChain for LLM interaction and LangGraph for orchestrating agentic flows, enabling stateful workflows, branching, and iterative editing loops.

+The system can:

+-Generate initial drafts.

+-Revise and refine blog content.

+-Produce blogs in multiple languages (English, Hindi, and French) with minimal prompting.

+-This makes BlogAgentic ideal for users, teams, or organizations looking to automate    multilingual blog generation and editing.

 ---

 ## Features

 - Agentic workflows for content generation and revision
 - Stateful orchestration via LangGraph (e.g. loops, branching)
+- Multi-language support: generate blogs in English, Hindi, and French
-- Integration with LLMs via LangChain
+- Seamless integration with LLMs using LangChain
 - Automated drafting and editing steps (as implemented)
+- Customizable graph definition (langgraph.json) for extending workflows

 ---